oknaAnko/image-hover-effects/readme.md

 ## General info

 This is an image gallery that presents some hover effects.
 The main goal of the project was to practise scss.
-Appologies for non-responsiveness and rather non-semantic HTML.
+Apologies for non-responsiveness and rather non-semantic HTML.

 ## Technologies